rphln/Swordsong/mechanics.md

   - Epilogue triggers as the character leaves the match for the first time.

+  - Interlude triggers as the character starts their turn.
+This category of talents is generally reserved for special enemies or bosses.

 | Name                  | Effect                                                 |
 | --------------------- | ------------------------------------------------------ |
 | Early Bird            | Prologue — Gain an action point.                       |